PDF reports and automated reporting

 - Client Report - Branded with white-label

-- Internal Report - Comprehensive data for team
+- Internal Report - Full data for the team

 Match report frequency to needs:

-- Daily - For critical sites requiring constant monitoring
+- Daily - For sites that need constant oversight

 - Weekly - Standard for most production sites